 Our School Counsellor visits our school for one day each week.
 The Counsellor is available for parent appointments on that day if appointments have been made beforehand.
-The School Counsellor can assess the needs and abilities of individual students; counsels children who may have behavioural or emotional problems; helps staff understand learning problems that a child may have; and seeks further support for children who may need support beyond that which the school can provide.
+The School Counsellor can assess the needs and abilities of individual students, counsels children who may have behavioural or emotional problems, helps staff understand learning problems that a child may have, and seeks further support for children who may need support beyond that which the school can provide.
+Please speak with your child's teacher in the first instance if you believe your child requires the School Counsellor service.